misakiudon/Light.vn-wiki-en/english/tutorials/quickstart.md

 - It's not blue
 - Double clicking on it doesn't take you to the Commands section in LightEditor.exe

-If the macro was registered through commandMacro, double clicking on it will take you to the Macros tab, which should also make it clear that it is a macro.
+If the macro was registered through `commandMacro`, double clicking on it will take you to the Macros tab, which should also make it clear that it is a macro.

 ![image](https://github.com/user-attachments/assets/35a108f1-1660-41a4-8b62-4eeb3db7d088)